 - Writing angle (sales pitch, informative, persuasive, etc.)

 You can use the highest-ranked pages as templates for planning out your own content.
 Avoid content scraping, which can result in banishment from the search engine and/or fines.

 Your job is to create an original pillar page that serves the user.
 The information is only there to satisfy search intent.

-Remember that while addressing user needs, you should also include a call to action (CTA) on your pillar page.
+Remember that you should also include a call to action (CTA) on your pillar page while addressing user needs.
 Though pillar pages are unlikely to be product pages, a call-to-action can do much more than sell.
-It can get visitors to click through to another pillar page, to a related piece of content, or even to a landing page where they can claim a downloadable resource in exchange for a name and email address.
+It can get visitors to click through to another pillar page, a related piece of content, or even a landing page where they can claim a downloadable resource in exchange for a name and email address.

 Create a comprehensive resource

 Pillar pages have to be comprehensive.
 A pillar page isn’t designed to cover every single detail of a topic.
 It is, however, meant to include high-quality content that explains a broader subject in detail while providing links to more niche information.
 Don’t try to answer every “what if.”
 Instead, answer the “who, what, where, when, why, how” of the subject.

 Pillar pages are usually long.
 According to research, the optimal page length is somewhere between 2,000 and 5,000 words.
 However, many pillar pages are much longer.
 For example, this one from Instapage is 17,000+ words long.

 Where your page falls within this range depends on the topic’s complexity.
 A subject like bitcoin, which many people don’t have a basic understanding of, might fall closer to 5,000 words.
 However, a pillar page for checking accounts might be somewhere around the 2K to 3K mark.

 Research has shown that top-ranking posts have an average page length of 2,450 words: